Migraine Headaches? Alternative Remedies That Have Worked for Me

 The sympathetic nervous system is often thought of as the part of the nervous system that controls primitive responses to stress and pain, the so-called "fight or flight" response, and this activation causes many of the symptoms associated with migraine attacks; for example, the increased sympathetic nervous activity in the intestine causes nausea, vomiting, and diarrhea.

-The implications of this are not pretty, as MedicineNet further explains.
+The implications of this are not pleasant.
+As MedicineNet further explains.
 All that sympathetic nervous system activity impedes your stomach from emptying into your small intestine, "and thereby prevents oral medications from entering the intestine and being absorbed. ...
 The impaired absorption of oral medications is a common reason for the ineffectiveness of medications taken to treat migraine headaches."

 So you can't take oral medication to relieve the headache — very little will be absorbed, and, from my experience, the meds just make you more nauseous!